RH Acting Studio

 Alexander Technique

-INS.
+Ins.
 Laura Parker

 This Alexander Technique course introduces actors to practical tools for improving body awareness, alignment, and ease in performance.
 Through guided exercises and gentle movement, students learn how to release unnecessary tension, improve posture and breath, and move with greater freedom and efficiency on camera and on stage.
 The technique helps actors develop a more grounded, responsive physical presence, supporting clearer choices, vocal ease, and greater consistency in auditions, rehearsals, and performance.

-INS.
-Eric Patrick Harper
+Eric Harper

-Intermediate On Camera (February 2026)
+Intermediate On Camera

 Ins.
 Rosanny Zayas